 Shutting down Windows 8: Get the latest updates

-If you update - for free - to Windows 8.1 Update, Microsoft has made it considerably easier to shut down, restart or switch users.
+If you update, Microsoft has made it considerably easier to shut down, restart or switch users.

 In Windows 8.1, you can right-click on the 'Start button' on the traditional desktop.
 This brings up a menu, which is also accessible by pressing Win+X (the Windows key on your keyboard, along with x), where you have the old Shut down or sign out menu.

 If you prefer using the Start Screen, tap the Windows key and you'll find from the latest Windows 8.1 Update which adds a power button to the top-right corner of the screen.
 Click this, and you'll get the similar shut down and restart options.